younes0/firebase-rn-chat/README.md

 ### General

-- Thread Creation is implemented on the server side: this design choice ensures that proper checks can be performed before allowing one user to chat with another user.
+- Thread Creation is implemented on the server side (Expo API routes): this design choice ensures that proper checks can be performed before allowing one user to chat with another user.
 - Demo Data: Fake data is created for the demo to quickly showcase the chat feature.
 - Does not use React Native Gifted Chat (complex & questionable architecture)